cecilegaudron/coded-cream/README.md

 ## Features
 I often go and look at Code Institute students' posts on LinkedIn to see their projects.
 This allows me to glean ideas and especially to better understand what to expect from a project on Python.
 It also allows me to start thinking about the project I would like to propose before I completely finish the lessons of the module.
-I was impressed with the [My Sub My Way](https://github.com/shahid129/my-sub-my-way) from "shadid129".
-I really liked this idea of offering a program that can record a command and still be relatively easy to use.
+I am impressed with the [My Sub My Way](https://github.com/shahid129/my-sub-my-way) from "shadid129".
+I really like this idea of offering a program that can record a command and still be relatively easy to use.
-Moreover, the My Sub My Way project had a similar aspect with the Love Sandwiches project which was the fact of calling values stored in an Excel document and then recording the values filled in by the user.
+Moreover, the My Sub My Way project has a similar aspect with the Love Sandwiches project which is the fact of calling values stored in an Excel document and then recording the values filled in by the user.
-So I came up with a program that could be offered to salespeople in an ice cream store.
-I was largely inspired by my own experience as a customer in the fabulous Berlin ice cream store Hockey Pockey.
+So I come up with a program that can offer to salesmen in an ice cream store.
+I am largely inspired by my own experience as a customer in the fabulous Berlin ice cream store Hockey Pockey.
 There are different options available, apart from simply choosing the ice cream flavor.
 The price to pay is just an addition of the different options chosen by the customer (type of cone, number of flavors chosen, addition of one or more toppings).

 However, my practice of Python is not yet up to my expectations.
-So I had to scale down my project and build something simpler.
-The "number 1" project that I had in mind at the beginning of my reflection will wait a little bit before seeing the day.
+So I have to scale down my project and build something simpler.
+The "number 1" project that I have in mind at the beginning of my reflection will wait a little bit before seeing the day.

 ### Existing Features
 The flow of the Coded Cream program is as follows:
 - The name of the customer is requested
+- Validation of the entry
 - A list of ice cream flavors is displayed
-- The customer is asked to fill in the chosen flavor by indicating the corresponding number
+- Salesmen fill in the choosen flavor by indicating the corresponding number
+- Validation of the entry
-- The customer is asked to say whether or not he/she would like to add a topping
+- Salesmen ask to the customer to say whether or not he/she would like to add a topping
 - If the answer is no, the program goes directly to the calculation of the price to pay
 - If the customer wants a topping, a list of different choices is displayed
+- Vallidation of the entry
 - The choice must be made by indicating the corresponding number
+- Validation of the entry
 - The price for an ice cream flavor and a topping is displayed

 - __Global and Mutables Variables__
 I know that using Global Variables is not a good practice.
 I just want to use local, global and mutable variables for this project to experiment with the different possibilities.

+- __Differents structures__
+I choose to build differently my two parts of the code where the user has to choose a flavor and then a topping.
+For a real project, I would have chosen to build these two parts in a more or less identical way, keeping the same structure.
+Nevertheless for this project, I choose to multiply the structures in order to discover several ways of doing things.

 ### Features Left to Implement
 I have many ideas for this project.
 First, I need to practice Python a few more weeks, to better understand the logic, in order to realize them.